wkurzius/textbook-notes/openstax-college-algebra-2e/2-1-the-rectangular-coordinate-systems-and-graphs.md

 - $(x_1-x_2)$ gives you the horizontal distance
 - $(y_1-y_2)$ gives you the vertical distance
-- Squaring and then adding those two is dicated by the Pythagorean Theorem
+- Squaring and then adding those two is dictated by the Pythagorean Theorem
 - Find the square root is needed since the sum would produce $d^2$, while we need just $d$

 In the picture above, we have the points $(1,1)$ and $(5,6)$.
 Let's find the distance.
 I'll use $(5,6)$ as the first point and $(1,1)$ as the second just to make the subtraction easier, but the other way would work just as well.